 I made my rose garden in the winter of 2016/17, and then extended it this last winter.
-You can read about all the varieties of roses I chose in my previous post Mouth-wateringly fruity roses.
-This is a little snap-shot of how it is looking at the beginning of June 2018.

 The rose garden doesn’t cover a huge area.
-I think it is about 7m x 5m.
+It is about 7m x 5m.
 I made the Bright Border a couple of years before the rose garden, incorporpating all of the showstopper plants I love.
 But now I think that if we ever need to move to a smaller garden, it will be the rose garden that I will want to recreate.
 I love its softness and subtlety, and there is no nicer place to sit and drink a morning coffee.

 If we walk around anti-clockwise, as I do each morning, we encounter Rosa ‘Lady Emma Hamilton’ first.
 The first bud is just about to pop open, but for now is making a very satisfying ball of peach.
 I love the shadows between the layers of outer petals.